 For those familiar with linear algebra and group theory...

 Suppose we have a group that acts on a vector space.
 This situation comes up fairly often; every time we have an object situated in euclidean space, the symmetries of the object are a subgroup of the symmetries of the space itself.
-Even if that seems kind of obvious, this is a genuinely useful insight: the symmetries (a.k.a. automorphisms) of $n$-dimensional euclidean space can be represented by matrices, and there are a lot of powerful techniques out there (e.g. determinants, eigenvalues) that only work on matrices.
+Even if that seems kind of obvious, this is a genuinely useful insight: the symmetries (a.k.a. automorphisms) of n-dimensional euclidean space can be represented by matrices, and there are a lot of powerful techniques out there (e.g. determinants, eigenvalues) that only work on matrices.
 So studying the matrix representation ought to be a useful technique for understanding the action of the group.

 This is more effective than you might realize at first: if both the group and the dimension of our vector space are finite, there is a nice way to decompose the vector space into orthogonal orbit-like-subspaces just by looking at the traces of the matrices.
 Over the next few blog posts, we'll be investigating this business with decomposition using trace operators--known as character theory.